spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/replaying-events.md

  php artisan event-projector:replay-events
  ```

 The package [keeps track of which events were already passed to a projector](https://docs.spatie.be/laravel-event-projector/v1/replaying-events/tracking-handled-events).
 It will never pass an event that a projector already handled.
 So it's generally save to replay events.
-Only new projector that didn't handle all events yet will get called.
+Only projectors that didn't handle all events yet will get called.
 Projectors that already handled all past events will not be called.

  You can also handpick a projectors by using the `--projector` option.
 All stored events will be passed only to that projector.